chopster44/Adafruit_Sensor/README.md

 # Adafruit Unified Sensor Driver #
+## Archive note
+I have archived this because it was replaced in the project I was using it for.
+And the reason for the fork was a very obscure issue.

 ## My Modifications #

 I have a project which needs the Adafruit Sensor libraries and the esp32_camera library.
 I found that they cannot work together because they both use a type called `sensor_t`, so in the Adafruit libraries I have replaced it with `adafruit_sensor_t`.
 I have also modified: